caltechlibrary/newt/newt-presentation.md

 - Scaling big is hard
 - Scaling big can make things really complex
-- Scaling big lead to scaling small?
+- Scaling big as a path to scaling small
-  - **Pack only what is needed**
+  - **Can we pack only what is needed?**

 # Scaling approaches

 - distributed application design
 - containers
 - programmable infrastructure
-- cache systems and dynamic clustering
-- complex systems management

 # Scaling small